LGBT Foundation: Current work

 As of 2019, LGBT Foundation is the largest LGBT health and community services charity in the UK, offering a range of services serving over 40,000 people in person and over 600,000 people online every year.

-LGBT Foundation provides a wide range of wellbeing and support services.
-Their domestic abuse programme provides practical housing advice, 1:1 casework support and advice sessions to LGBT victims of domestic abuse.
-Their substance misuse programme provides 1-2-1 and group support for those addicted to drugs and/or alcohol.
+LGBT Foundation provides a range of wellbeing and support services.
+Their domestic abuse programme provides housing advice, casework support and advice sessions to LGBT victims of domestic abuse.
+Their substance misuse programme provides support for those addicted to drugs and/or alcohol.
 Their talking therapies team deliver LGBT-affirmative counselling support.
 Their befriending service helps people to build their support networks, make friends and reduce loneliness.

-The Foundation Direct helpline – the organisation's oldest service - provides crisis email and phone support to over 5,000 people every year.
+The Foundation Direct helpline, which is the organisation's oldest service, provides crisis email and phone support to over 5,000 people every year.
 They operate a sexual health testing service for men who have sex with men and LGBT people, conducting outreach testing across Greater Manchester.
 Each year their sexual health team distributes over a quarter of a million condoms and sachets of lube, celebrating 30 years of free condom and lube distribution in 2024.
 Pride in Practice is LGBT Foundation's quality assurance support service that strengthens and develops Primary Care Services relationship with their lesbian, gay, bisexual and trans patients within the local community.
 As of 2019, 2.1 million patients in Greater Manchester are now registered at Pride in Practice accredited GP practices.

 The Village Angels and Village Haven are LGBT Foundation's night-time safety and harm reduction projects.
 They provide support to vulnerable people in Manchester's historic Gay Village on a Friday and Saturday evening from 9pm to 3am.
-The Village Angels was first established in 2011, where a team of volunteers and a first-aid trained shift lead patrolling the Gay Village every Friday and Saturday from 9pm to 3am, wearing the hot pink uniforms for which they are renowned.
-In 2016, they piloted an expansion of the Angels programme - the Village Haven.
-The Village Haven is a night time safe haven for those too vulnerable to be out on the streets.
+The Village Angels was first established in 2011, where a team of volunteers and a first-aid trained shift lead patrolling the Gay Village every Friday and Saturday from 9pm to 3am, wearing distinctive hot pink uniforms.
+In 2016, they piloted an expansion of the Angels programme: the Village Haven, a night-time refuge for vulnerable persons.
 Following the success of this pilot, the Village Haven became a permanent fixture of LGBT Foundation's community safety programme in 2017 working continually in tandem with the Village Angels.

 Each year the programmes support 5,000 people every year, including 450 highly vulnerable people.
 In 2017, they partnered with Smirnoff as part of their "We're Open" campaign making a short video about the Angels work and to begin expanding the programme nationally.
 In 2018, the Village Angels and Haven volunteers won the "Dedication to Volunteering" award at the Greater Manchester Health and Care Champions Awards, an initiative of the Greater Manchester Combined Authority and the NHS.
 In 2019, the Village Angels were awarded the Queen's Award for Voluntary Service, the highest honour a voluntary group can receive in the UK.